 The results in Table 3 further demonstrate the effect of propolis on the percentage reduction of gastrointestinal parasite prevalence before and after treatment.
 The study showed that nematode prevalence decreased by 67.02% in both level 1 and level 2 treatments, whereas the highest concentration (level 3) showed only a minimal reduction (3.08%).
 This result confirms that moderate propolis concentrations were more effective than the highest concentration.
 The high reduction observed in the moderate treatment levels may be due to improved palatability and better water intake compared with the highly concentrated solution.
 When animals consume adequate quantities of propolis, the bioactive compounds can exert stronger antiparasitic effects.
 Propolis contains numerous biologically active compounds that exhibit antimicrobial, antiparasitic, and immunomodulatory activities (Bankova et al., 2014).
 The present findings also support earlier studies demonstrating the anthelmintic potential of natural bee products.
 Propolis supplementation has been reported to reduce gastrointestinal parasite infections in farm animals by enhancing immune responses and interfering with parasite metabolism (Morsy et al., 2013).
 In terms of coccidia prevalence, the study revealed reductions ranging from 49.60% to 67.02% across treatments, with the greatest reduction occurring in birds receiving moderate propolis levels.
 These findings are consistent with reports that propolis supplementation significantly reduces coccidial oocyst shedding (Abdel-Rahman et al., 2013).
 The antiparasitic activity of propolis is linked to its ability to damage protozoan cell membranes and inhibit parasite replication (Abdel-Rahman et al., 2013).
 However, the reduction observed in the control group indicates that other factors, such as improved management, hygiene, and immune development, may also contribute to reduced parasite prevalence.
 Improved hygiene and litter management can significantly reduce the spread of coccidia in poultry houses (Chapman, 2014)

-Table 3: Effect of different levels of propolis on prevalence of gastrointestinal parasites broiler chickens
+Table 3: Effect of different levels of propolis on the prevalence of gastrointestinal parasites in broiler chickens